chapaghetti/omarchydots/README.md

 - removes the solid colored bar
 - replaces it with pillbox styled plugin capsules
 - adds a dynamically sized expandable system tray whose pillbox capsule grows and shrinks with the drawer.
+- accents the Omarchy button and the active workspace icon with the current theme's accent color
+- Sets battery to yellow when less than 50% and red when less than 15%
+- Sets active omarchy.indicators to a red color

 Themes shown:
 - Miasma (https://github.com/OldJobobo)